 b) Questions arising at any meeting of the Directors shall be dealt with on a consensus basis and failing that, by a majority of vote.
 Each director shall be entitled to one vote.
 In cases of a tie, the motion fails to carry unless the chair has not voted, in which case the Chair could vote to break the tie.
 All votes at any Directors’ meeting shall be taken by ballots if so demanded by any Director present, but if no demand is made, the votes shall be taken in the usual way by assent or dissent.
 No proxy votes will be allowed at Board meetings.
 A declaration by the Chair that the resolution has been carried and an entry to that effect in the minutes shall be prima facei evidence of the fact without proof of the number of the votes recorded in favour or against such resolution.
 In the absence of the President, her/his duties may be performed by the Vice-President or such other Director as the Board may from time to time appoint for that purpose.

 c) The Board of Directors shall meet at least once a year in addition to any Board meetings held at or around the time of the Annual General Meeting of the Council.
+Board members shall attend a minimum of 75% of all official board meetings.
+Exceptional circumstances preventing attendance shall be communicated in writing to the Chair of the Board and Executive Director in advance of board meetings.

 OTHER COMMITTEES